tylerjcw/CustomSignals/README.md

 Code modified from the [Kana Signals](https://mods.factorio.com/mods/GotLag/Kana%20Signals) mod by [GotLag](https://mods.factorio.com/mods/GotLag).
 Credit for code, and inspiration for the basic idea, goes to GotLag.

 I want to add a video tutorial on how to add signals of your own, but this may take some time.
 All resources for adding your own signals are included.
-It honestly only takes adding a couple lines of code in a few files to get a ne custom signal working (plus creating a graphic for that signal).
+It honestly only takes adding a couple lines of code in a few files to get a new custom signal working (plus creating a graphic for that signal).

 I have plans to expand the mod in to different modules.
 One module for math, one module for punctuation, etc. Let me know what you guys think of that idea.